Anne-Lise Agossa (b.1997) is an Abidjan and London based designer whose practice spans architecture and design.

 info@anneliseag.com sales@anneliseag.com

-Drawing on the geo-cultural landscapes of West Africa - from the modernist gestures of the tropical coast, to the Sahel and the Central Sahara - her practice reinterprets oral and visual heritage, craft traditions, and domestic rituals into hybrid forms that sit between fragility and permanence.
+Rooted in cultural storytelling and material exploration, her work draws on the geo-cultural landscapes of West Africa, from the modernist gestures of the tropical coast to the Sahel and the Central Sahara.
+She reinterprets heritage, craft traditions, and domestic rituals across borders into spatial and sensorial experiences.

 2020-2022.
 ARB/RIBA Part II, (M.Arch) Architectural Association